PennLINC/xcp_d/docs/usage.rst

 So how do we implement this in XCP-D?
-In order to define regressors that should be treated as signal, and thus use non-aggressive denoising instead of the default aggressive denoising, you should include those regressors in your custom confounds file, with column names starting with ``signal__`` (lower-case "signal", followed by two underscores).
+In order to define regressors that should be treated as signal, and thus orthogonalize the noise regressors w.r.t. known signals instead of regressing them without modification, you should include those regressors in your custom confounds file, with column names starting with ``signal__`` (lower-case "signal", followed by two underscores).

 .. important::

-   XCP-D will automatically perform non-aggressive denoising with any nuisance-regressor option that uses AROMA regressors
-   (e.g., ``aroma`` or ``aroma_gsr``).
+   XCP-D will automatically orthogonalize noise regressors with respect to signal regressors with any nuisance-regressor option that uses AROMA regressors (e.g., ``aroma`` or ``aroma_gsr``).

 Task Regression